How to use your domain as a nameserver?

 Usually when you sign up for web hosting, you use your host’s nameservers.
 When you have your own nameservers, these will need to be configured and added to your own domain name.

 Instead of people seeing your web hosting company’s nameservers, they see your private nameservers.
 If you sell hosting and don’t want your customers to know who your web host is, you will want your own private nameservers.
-Private nameservers typically are in the format of ns1.yourdomain.com and ns2.yourdomain.com.
+Private nameservers typically are in the format of ns1.your-domain.co.uk and ns2.your-domain.co.uk.

-Please note: before proceeding, you’ll need to make sure that your domain isn’t locked or has the Domain Ownership Protection service enabled.
-For details on how to do this, please read our Support articles:
+Please note: before proceeding, you’ll need to make sure that your domain isn’t locked.
+In addition to this, if you have an older version of our Domain Ownership Protection service (purchased before August 2023) in place on your domain, you may need to disable this service.
+For details on how to do this, please read the following articles:

 Creating your own private nameserver